vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-13-my-equipment-for-2024.md

 - **OS:** MacOS Sonoma + [OpenCore](https://github.com/dortania/OpenCore-Legacy-Patcher) & [Ubuntu 24.04 LTS](https://ubuntu.com/desktop)
 - **In-dept info:** [here](https://vbrabandt2005.github.io/posts/short-story-of-my-mothers-macbook-pro/)

-As I inherit both of these MacBooks from my parents, it was really my choice, I will write about the story and experinces with both of these (& other computers) later.
+As I inherit both of these MacBooks from my parents, it wasn't really my choice, I will write about the story and experinces with both of these (& other computers) later.

 ## My choice of Software